 Enjoy discovering the joys of life in the slow lane in this, part-Italian-speaking and part-German-speaking, sun-kissed region.
 Journey, from your hotel base near the shores of Italy’s most beautiful lake, on an interesting mix of rail and cableways.
 Visit charming towns and villages that radiate the warmth and sense of well-being created by their idyllic Alpine surroundings, and enjoy some of Italy’s most delicious food and wine along the way.

-- Fly direct from Edinburgh – departs various dates between May & October 2019 – from £829pp
+- Fly direct from Edinburgh – departs various dates until October 2020 – from £965pp

-- Flights also available from other UK airports – Bristol, Cardiff, East Midlands, Leeds Bradford, London Gatwick, London Luton, Manchester, Southampton & London Stansted – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Bournemouth, Bristol, Cardiff, Cornwall Newquay, Durham Tees Valley, East Midlands, Humberside, Leeds Bradford, London Gatwick, London Luton, London Stansted, Manchester, Norwich & Southampton – click here for more information on available dates and prices.